-- Record of teaching distinction and impact shown through a combination of classroom teaching, advising, supervision, curriculum development, innovative pedagogical practices. - Examples of teaching distinction may include, but are not limited to, the following: significant contributions to curriculum development, course evaluations (interpreted cautiously because of published evidence of bias in such evaluations), peer or expert evaluations of teaching, departmental teaching awards, developing new courses, study abroad programs, or professional workshops that pertain to success in academic or professional settings, inclusive teaching practices, mentoring teaching assistants/graduate clinicians, advising, participating in certificate programs/training on teaching and supervision.
+- Record of teaching distinction and impact shown through a combination of classroom teaching, advising, supervision, curriculum development, innovative pedagogical practices. - Examples of teaching excellence may include, but are not limited to, the following: significant contributions to curriculum development, course evaluations (interpreted cautiously because of published evidence of bias in such evaluations), teaching observations via the Searle Center, evidence of departmental teaching awards, developing new courses, study abroad programs, or professional workshops that pertain to success in academic or professional settings, inclusive teaching practices, mentoring teaching assistants/graduate clinicians, advising, participating in certificate programs/training on teaching and supervision.
+Faculty or student support letters should not be solicited.